Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Benchmark configuration run on hls4ml/Conifer code

+While we make the above choice for the result using hls4ml/Conifer, we note the following observation regarding variable precision.
+If hls4ml/Conifer is run using only $8$ total bits as $\langle 8,n\rangle$ with $n<8$, for instance, it would sacrifice accuracy when storing the cuts of certain variables.
+And depending on the split between integer and decimal bits, it could significantly impact the accuracy of the output scores.

+Results from two tests are reported.
+First, the result from the hls4ml/Conifer code using ap\_ufixed$\langle 10,5\rangle$, which represents unsigned values, is $15$ clock ticks for latency and $1$ clock tick for interval.
+Second, the result using ap\_fixed$\langle 18,8\rangle$, the default out-of-the-box setting, gives similar results.
+The results for \fwX\ and hls4ml/Conifer using ap\_ufixed$\langle 10,5\rangle$ are summarized in table \ref{table:compare}.
+The table shows the FPGA cost from the results using RTL synthesis and implementation (called ``actual'' in table \ref{table:benchmark}), where the design is programmed on the FPGA via the bitstream file.
+The hls4ml/Conifer-to-\fwX\ ratio for the latency is about five while the ratios for LUT and FF are about five and ten, respectively.
+The interval is the same while RAM and DSP usage is zero or negligible for both projects.

-The latency result from the hls4ml-Conifer code is $63$ clock ticks with a similar value for interval.
-The resource usage is at the percent level for LUT and FF with no usage or negligible usage of BRAM, URAM, and DSP.
-It is likely that the FPGA cost from the out-of-the-box code can be reduced, as no problem-specific optimization was done on our side.
-The results are summarized in table \ref{table:compare}.
+Regarding the hls4ml/Conifer results that we report, it is likely that the FPGA cost from the out-of-the-box code can be reduced, as no problem-specific optimization was done on our side.

 \FloatBarrier